-Opening a company bank account for your LLC is an important step of forming an LLC.
-Adopting a banking resolution (sometimes called a corporate resolution) is a key step in the process of accomplishing this.
+Opening a company bank account for your LLC is an important step in starting a business.
+Adopting a banking resolution document (sometimes called a corporate resolution) is a key step in the process of accomplishing this.

 What is a Banking Resolution?

 A banking resolution is a document that is used to formally authorize the opening of a company bank account.
-The banking resolution is drafted and adopted by the members of the LLC to define the roles, obligations, and privileges of each member with respect to banking activities for the company.
+The banking resolution is drafted and adopted by the LLC members to define the roles, obligations, and privileges of each member with respect to banking activities for the company.
 The document is used to prove this authority to financial institutions.

 What Entities Need a Banking Resolution?